KikodaCode/kikoda-cdk-constructs/API.md

 ### DeploymentPipelinesProps <a name="DeploymentPipelinesProps" id="@kikoda/cdk-constructs.DeploymentPipelinesProps"></a>

-Configuration for the DelploymentPipelines construct.
+Configuration for the DeploymentPipelines construct.

 #### Initializer <a name="Initializer" id="@kikoda/cdk-constructs.DeploymentPipelinesProps.Initializer"></a>